AngelNikoloff/Neural-Network-in-spreadsheet/README.md

 ![Screenshot](ANN_XOR.gif)

-You can visualy see learning rates grpah:
+You can also visualy see learning rates grpah in examples:

 ![Screenshot](learningrates.jpeg)